andrey-sys/Myfitnesspal/ReadMe.md

    - In the Bottom-up architecture composition takes place, and in this kind of implementation details may differ.

+   Also, there is one major problem with Android architecture,
+    this term has no canonical definition.
+Therefore I will try to involve it to project like any other parts of code.

 ## Tools

  ***